We have recently stopped recommending Fairywill as the budget choice in our best electric toothbrush post.

 3. Where is the best place to buy the Fairywill travel toothbrush set?

-You need to head to Amazon to purchase this toothbrush.
+You need to head to eBay to purchase this toothbrush.

 Fairywill is not currently sold through traditional high street retailers or other online stores.